-My approach to digital scholarship centers on three elements: collections, communities and pedagogy, with each element implicating the next in exciting and productive ways.
+My approach to digital scholarship centers on three elements: collections, communities and pedagogy, with each element implicating the others in exciting and productive ways.
 While projects are usually cited as examples of digital scholarship, they are drawn from collections.
 Projects are inescapably collaborative, presupposing or even forming communities.
-And, when projects succeed, they can transform the ways we lead students and researchers to and through unique and distinctive collections.
+And, when projects succeed, they can transform pedagogy, understood here as the ways we lead students and researchers to and through unique and distinctive collections.
 Collections.
 Communities.
 Pedagogy.

 Participatory archive created in conjunction with the Yale Digital Humanities Lab, the Center for the Study of Race, Indigeneity, and Transnational Migration, and the Yale University Archives.
 Principal investigator.